 Issue #2: “I’m using separate systems that don’t interact with each other.”

-Our CEO recently discussed the role of the next-gen control tower in building a truly resilient and agile supply chain.
+We previously wrote about the role of the next-gen control tower in building a truly resilient and agile supply chain.
 Supply chain players know control tower solutions allow shippers to orchestrate through planning, monitoring and responding, by grouping a number of tailored solutions in one, easy-to-use platform.
 Every supply chain technology provider has different solutions dedicated to different parts of the shipment lifecycle.
 The trick is getting all of these solutions working in tandem, so shippers like you benefit from the data derived from multiple systems to identify exceptions, prioritize exceptions based on business impact and recommend options to resolve exceptions.

 Currently, the availability of data is the best it has ever been, and the evolution of the control tower brought a solution that is highly technology driven with readily available data—Blume Supply Chain Orchestration.
 The advancements of machine learning on our platform enable shippers to reduce internal admin of managing exceptions, lower costs and improve the efficiency of their supply chains—all through utilizing a single cloud-native platform that predicts and mitigates exceptions before they even occur.
 Blume Supply Chain Orchestration has allowed shippers to improve customer service and OTIF while lowering both administrative and operating expenses.